awsdocs/aws-snowball-developer-guide/doc_source/sbe-before-ordering.md

 # Before You Order a Snowball Edge device<a name="sbe-before-ordering"></a>

 AWS Snowball Edge is a region\-specific service\.
-So before you plan your job, be sure that the service is available in your region\.
+So before you plan your job, be sure that the service is available in your AWS Region\.
 Ensure that your location and Amazon S3 bucket are within the same AWS Region or the same country because it will impact your ability to order the device\.

+To use Amazon S3 compatible storage on Snow Family devices with compute optimized devices for local edge compute and storage jobs, you need to provision S3 capacity on the device or devices when you order\.
+Amazon S3 compatible storage on Snow Family devices supports local bucket management, so you can create S3 buckets on the device or cluster after you receive the device or devices\.

 As part of the order process, you create an AWS Identity and Access Management \(IAM\) role and an AWS Key Management Service \(AWS KMS\) key\.
 The KMS key is used to encrypt the unlock code for your job\.
 For more information about creating IAM roles and KMS keys, see [Creating an AWS Snowball Edge Job](https://docs.aws.amazon.com/snowball/latest/developer-guide/create-job-common.html)\.